-Errors are often made because of inappropriate emphasis of ED physicians on symptom quality.
-According to Stanton et al (2007), "In a multivariate model, those ranking quality first (particularly resident physicians) more often reported high-risk reasoning that might predispose patients to misdiagnosis (e.g., in a patient with persistent, continuous dizziness, who could have a cerebellar stroke, resident physicians reported feeling reassured that a normal head computed tomogram indicates that the patient can safely go home) (odds ratio, 6.74; 95% CI, 2.05-22.19). " Newman-Toker also criticized using "quality" of symptom historical measures to make diagnoses in dizziness patients (2007)
+According to the literature, another reason ED errors are made so oftenbecause of inappropriate emphasis of ED physicians on symptom quality.
+According to Stanton et al (2007), "In a multivariate model, those ranking quality first (particularly resident physicians) more often reported high-risk reasoning that might predispose patients to misdiagnosis (e.g., in a patient with persistent, continuous dizziness, who could have a cerebellar stroke, resident physicians reported feeling reassured that a normal head computed tomogram indicates that the patient can safely go home) (odds ratio, 6.74; 95% CI, 2.05-22.19). " Newman-Toker also criticized using "quality" of symptom historical measures to make diagnoses in dizziness patients (2007).

-We think that the problem is not really solvable for the ED physician -- there are always going to be mistakes.
+We think that the problem is not really solvable for the ED physician -- there are always going to be mistakes, and there is always going to be a need to save time and avoid risk of litigation.
 Here are the reasons:

 ED physicians should do better with vestibular neuritis --this is not so hard. (see following)